 D2N2 has identified eight sectors with the potential to support economic and employment growth in the economy covering both manufacturing and service sector opportunities

 Following wide consultation, we have finalised (or are in the process of finalising) Sector Action plans which will inform the ESIF procurement process for each sector.

 More information on the D2N2 key sectors can be found by clicking on the links below:

 ERDF Summative Assessment Update

-The ERDF 2014-2020 project summative assessment guidance is now published on GOV.UK.
+ERDF 2014-2020 project summative assessment guidance is published on GOV.UK.

-There is a funding agreement requirement for grant recipients to submit a summative assessment before the payment of their final claim.
+Grant recipients are required to submit a summative assessment before the payment of their final claim.
 These project-level evaluations will provide valuable evidence to inform the programme’s National Evaluation and provide insight on the effectiveness of delivery and intervention approaches for the delivery bodies, LEPs, the ERDF managing authority and other stakeholders.